datascimanufacturing/datascimanufacturing.github.io/index.md

 ![teaser](images/teaserdsm.png)

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, a university-certified, _10-credit_, online course in data science for manufacturing with flexible schedule.
-The course runs in 2022 from __September 23nd - December 2nd (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.
+The course runs in 2023 from __Jan 27th - March 31st (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.

 Assuming students are familiar with the processes commonly used to organise and undertake engineering manufacture this online course teaches: